 Quiet Details from the Sea

-There’s a rocky beach close by (Arisaig) with seaweed with wide tendrils.
-The one in this painting is based on seaweed from a tiny island (Janvrin) in the Cape.
+There’s a rocky beach close by that feels pretty magical.
+At certain times of the year when you go, the seaweed washes up in abundance.
+The motif from the sea in this painting is based on seaweed from a tiny island just off of Cape Breton, Nova Scotia's highlands.
 It’s got these little yellow pods at the end.
 Both are slightly red in its genetic makeup, very different from the seaweed found in Asian cooking, very different from the kombu my grandmother adds to soup and the nori used for my favourite sushi.

 Original Work on Archival Paper.